21ctownball/townball-website/src/content/general/rules.md

 ## Knocking the Stake

 36. If while in the process of advancing from stake to stake, a stakerunner either dislodges or causes a stake to fall over, then the stakerunner must set that stake back upright at the place where it was originally stationed before he may legally advance to the next stake.
 If a stakerunner knocks over more than one stake during his progression from stake to stake, then he must return each stake to an upright position, starting with the stake that he last knocked over before resuming advancement starting from the stake he last set back up.
-37. If a stake falls over after a runner had already advanced to the next stake, then the stake will not be considered to have been knocked over by that runner.
+37. If a stake falls over after a runner has already advanced to the next stake, then the stake will not be considered to have been knocked over by that runner.

 ## Obstruction